Super I.T. Friends

 Candy Slush: Dutch and Felix get addicted to a game called Candy Slush.
 Rose and Guff must beat the game to free everyone.

-Many people spend more time online than in reality.
-In an age of over-indulgence, this show aims to be a cathartic release of frustration and a celebration of our cultures inability to shake technology.
-Episodes are currently 2:20 seconds, aimed to be the first show ever designed for Twitter, however it is ideally adaptable into being a web series length, or into a traditional 11 minute episodic format.
+People spend more time online than in reality.
+In an age of over-indulgence, this show aims to be a cathartic release of frustration and a celebration of our culture’s inability to shake technology.
+Episodes are currently shorts designed to be built out into a traditional 11 minute episodic format.
 Pixel Art as a medium is cheap, fast, and popular.
 Many of my pixel art contemporaries have large social media followings with a viral level of popularity for their animated GIFs.
 The style appeals to young audiences as well as those who have any nostalgic feelings towards the earlier days of gaming.
-Here are examples of others using pixel art as a visual story telling medium:
+Beyond that, I believe the concept is stronger than the style and I am flexible visually.
+However, I do believe pixel animation is an overlooked medium.
+Here are examples of me and others using pixel art as a visual story telling medium:

 Conclusion & About Me

 When you're online where are you really?
 Super IT Friends aims to visualize that.
-It's designed to entertain light and heavy internet users alike by personifying the familiar moments we quietly experience with technology from opening a bad email, to dealing a toxic Fortnite teammate.
-Beyond the universe, the show is about doing good for goods sake.
+It's designed to entertain light and heavy internet users alike by characterizing all the familiar moments we quietly experience with technology from opening a bad email, to dealing a toxic Fortnite teammate.
+Beyond the universe, the show is about doing good for the sake of doing good.
 It's about friendship in the digital age.
 The internet is setting a global culture.
 I want to paint that picture.